Dual Diagnosis Treatment in Lawrenceville, GA

 Choose the right level of care

-Based on your needs, we’ll recommend the best fit, from Residential Treatment to Partial Hospitalization (PHP) or Intensive Outpatient (IOP).
+Based on your needs, we'll recommend the best fit, from PHP with Supportive Housing to Partial Hospitalization (PHP) or Intensive Outpatient (IOP).
 Each path offers access to mental health support and addiction recovery within a connected, purpose-driven environment.

 Start building your foundation

-Once you enter the program, you’ll join a community of men committed to growth.
-You’ll receive individualized therapy, trauma care, life skills development, and access to our 12-step-focused support, all while being part of a brotherhood that’s walking this path alongside you.
+Once you enter the program, you'll join a community of men committed to growth.
+You'll receive Personalized Care, trauma care, Foundations for Living development, and access to our 12-step-focused support, all while being part of a brotherhood that's walking this path alongside you.

 Recovery doesn’t start when you have it all together.
 It starts when you decide you want something more.
 And we’re here to help you build it.